hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 environment variables in an AWS Lambda function execution, which obviates the need for an operator to manually provision some sort of identity material first.
-However, the credentials can, in principle, come from anywhere, not just from the locations AWS hasprovided for you.
+However, the credentials can, in principle, come from anywhere, not just from the locations AWS has provided for you.

 Each signed AWS request includes the current timestamp to mitigate the risk of replay attacks.
 In addition, Vault allows you to require an additional header,